WordPress/gutenberg/packages/scripts/README.md

 #### Advanced information

 It uses [check-node-version](https://www.npmjs.com/package/check-node-version) behind the scenes with the recommended configuration provided.
+Similarly to this package, the default requirements are `node` 10.0.0 or later, and `npm` 6.9.0 or later.
 You can specify your own ranges as described in [check-node-version docs](https://www.npmjs.com/package/check-node-version).
 Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `check-licenses`